 Hiram’s Bachelor of Arts in Marketing provides a quality education in the liberal arts tradition proven to be essential for future success.
-Our program develops the student’s ability to evaluate, analyze, and critique marketing strategies in order to ensure leverage in a global marketplace.
-Our goal is to develop leaders capable of success in a complex, rapidly changing global world and a bachelor’s degree in Marketing prepares students for a variety of careers through a curriculum that strengthens the student’s skills and enables them to pursue professional interests in advertising, marketing, sales, product development, project management, and marketing research in the for-profit or non-profit business sector.
+Our program develops the student’s ability to evaluate, analyze, and critique marketing strategies to ensure leverage in a global marketplace.
+Our goal is to develop leaders capable of success in a complex, rapidly changing global world, and a bachelor’s degree in Marketing prepares students for a variety of careers through a curriculum that strengthens the student’s skills and enables them to pursue professional interests in advertising, marketing, sales, product development, project management, and marketing research in the for-profit or non-profit business sector.

 Parallel LCCC Programs

-- Will accept a maximum of 75 credits and 45 credits must be completed at Hiram to earn a bachelor’s degree.
+- Will accept a maximum of 75 credits, and 45 credits must be completed at Hiram to earn a bachelor’s degree.